 The role of the Governing Body

-To oversee the financial performance of the school making sure it's money is well spent
+To oversee the financial performances of the school and ensure it's money is well spent.

 Please click on the following title for up to date Governor Information :